 Common questions can be anything from “What is project portfolio management?” to “How much will this cost the company?” to “How will this benefit us?” and even “Why do we need project portfolio management?”.
 It’s always good to be prepared.
-Establish what you would like your process for prioritizing projects to be like.
+Establish a process for prioritizing projects.

 After you’ve set a strategy, you need to build an implementation team.
 Your implementation team should include technical team members (to help with new systems) and portfolio managers, to name a few.
 Your implementation team may need a governing body, which is typically made up of senior management.

 Next, analyze the current strengths and weaknesses of your project portfolio.
 Evaluate each project individually – project milestones, potential ROI, reporting schedule, and resource allocation.

 After collecting data, it’s generally a good idea to organize it by category.
 These categories can be anything you think is necessary, but generally, include completed and canceled projects and growth and survival categories.

 In conducting this analysis, you should ask questions that aim to reveal whether there is duplication or whether some existing projects might not be better combined for the sake of efficiency or even halted completely.

 You should also assess the overall risk of the project portfolio as a whole by comparing the probability of technical success against the anticipated benefit from the project.
 Remember to have a good communication process in place so that all the key variables are thoroughly discussed.

 Next, perform an alignment analysis that will show you whether your critical resources are working on critical projects and whether the projects you do decide to carry on with really align with all the strategic initiatives the company wants to undertake.
 Some of your guiding principles should include: